Prompting in Lovable

 Using image prompts

-Recently we added support where users can upload images with their prompts and ask GPT Engineer to build a solution based on it.
+Recently we added support where users can upload images with their prompts and ask Lovable to build a solution based on it.

 There are two main approaches here.
 The first one is a simple prompting approach.